-Teaching assistantships are available in interior design, dietetics, and family studies, as well as in the Center for Child Studies and University Child Enrichment Center.
-Application forms are available from the Department of Human Environmental Studies office.
+Teaching assistantships are available in Interior Design, Dietetics, and Family Studies, as well as in the Center for Child Studies and University Child Enrichment Center.
+Application forms are available from the Department of Human Environmental Studies office (Scully 114).
 Contact the Human Environmental Studies Department office for information about GA positions.

 Thesis (both quantitative and qualitative formats) and non-thesis paper options are available.
 The creative thesis option is available for interior design students only.

 The Department of Human Environmental Studies office, the Center for Child Studies, and department classrooms are located on the first floor of Scully Hall.
 The University Child Enrichment Center is located at 1912 Broadway in Cape Girardeau.

 There are multiple opportunities for students to complete research with department faculty.

 The Department of Human Environmental Studies offers three different graduate programs: